Global Exponential Attitude Tracking Controls on SO(3): Attitude Tracking with No Disturbance

-\begin{proof} The set of values for $(r_1,r_2)=(Rb_1,Rb_2)$ at the critical points of each configuration error function is given by $\mathcal{R}_I = \{(r_1,r_2)\,|\, (\pm r_{d_1},\pm r_{d_2})\}$, $\mathcal{R}_{II} = \{(r_1,r_2)\,|\, (\pm r_{d_1},\pm r_{d_1}\times r_{d_2})\}$, $\mathcal{R}_{III} = \{(r_1,r_2)\,|\, (\pm r_{d_1}\times r_{d_2},\pm r_{d_2})\}$.
-Therefore, there are twelve critical points in total, including the desired equilibrium $(r_{d_1},r_{d_2})$, and eleven undesired critical points.
+\begin{proof} The set of values for $(r_1,r_2)=(Rb_1,Rb_2)$ at the critical points of each configuration error function is given by $\mathcal{R}_I = \{(r_1,r_2)\,|\, (\pm r_{1_d},\pm r_{2_d})\}$, $\mathcal{R}_{II} = \{(r_1,r_2)\,|\, (\pm r_{1_d},\pm r_{1_d}\times r_{2_d})\}$, $\mathcal{R}_{III} = \{(r_1,r_2)\,|\, (\pm r_{1_d}\times r_{2_d},\pm r_{2_d})\}$.
+Therefore, there are twelve critical points in total, including the desired equilibrium $(r_{1_d},r_{2_d})$, and eleven undesired critical points.

 We first show that the undesired critical points cannot become an equilibrium of the controlled system as they belong to the jump set $\mathcal{D}$.
-At the first undesired critical point of $\Psi_I$, namely $(r_1,r_2)=(r_{d_1},-r_{d_2})$, the values of the configuration error functions are given by
+At the first undesired critical point of $\Psi_\RI$, namely $(r_1,r_2)=(r_{1_d},-r_{2_d})$, we have